 Avoid these nonprescription products if you have or suspect you have an E. coli infection:

 Prescription diarrhea medicines may be harmful when given to a person with E. coli infection.
-A doctor may prescribe one of these medicines if he or she does not know E. coli caused the diarrhea.
+A doctor may prescribe one of these medicines if he or she does not know that E. coli caused the diarrhea.
 Be sure to discuss your symptoms with your doctor.
 Sharing information is important to get the proper diagnosis of your condition.

 Avoid these prescription medicines if you have or think you may have an E. coli infection: